 The presence of this hanging organizer will do two things.
-One, stuff that clutters your counters can go right there and free up some space.
+One, stuff that clutters your counters can go right there and free up some space in your tiny kitchen.

 Two, it will help you organize on the go.
 Coming back from grocery shopping, you will no longer be tempted to just dump everything on the counter.
 You will have this awesome organizer that is easy to reach and even easier to use.